-A NOTE ON OUR CLIMATE CONVERSATION
+A NOTE ON THE SEPTEMBER MORNING

 UNLESS WE HAVE A WORLD WAR OR A DEADLY PANDEMIC, WE ARE PROBABLY LIVING IN THE MOST MOMENTOUS PERIOD OF OUR LIVES.

-As if, perhaps, these notebooks would be buried and rediscovered centuries after the cataclysm which we may be on the brink of now. ( That isn’t my idea.
+As if, perhaps, these thoughts would be buried and rediscovered centuries after the cataclysm which we may be on the brink of now. ( That isn’t my idea.
 It’s Margaret Atwood’s from The Handmaid’s Tale, I think.)

-The event we will create together will be a TESTAMENT to who we were and how we responded AS INDIVIDUALS to what is happening/will happen in our world.
-If everything works well, we will be together creating a completely unpredictable piece of theatre which may well be able to travel on beyond September 26th.
+The September morning will thus be a TESTAMENT to who we were and how we responded AS INDIVIDUALS to what is happening/will happen in our world.
+If everything works well, we will be together creating a completely unpredictable piece of theatre in the Lonsdale Room which may well be able to travel on beyond September 26th.

 THE PROJECT WILL OBVIOUSLY FLEX ITSELF AS WE GATHER TOGETHER, AND WILL CHANGE TO SUIT THE SUBSCRIBERS WHO PARTICIPATE